Back to blog

 GTM Bud operates at Level 3 with elements of Level 4 through signal-based outreach triggers.
 For most teams, Level 3 is the sweet spot where the effort-to-result ratio peaks.

-What AI cold email writers cannot do
+What AI cold email writers do wellWhere they fall short

 They cannot replace strategy.
 AI writes emails.
 It does not decide who to email, what to offer, or how to position your product.
 You still need a clear ICP definition and value proposition.